 Our approach to rainforest protection

-We espouse a rights-based approach to rainforest protection.
-We believe that the peoples who for generations have developed their cultures and societies in balanced interaction with the highly complex yet vulnerable ecosystems of the rainforest have fundamental rights to these areas.
+Rainforest Foundation Norway has a rights-based approach to rainforest protection.
+We believe that the peoples and nations who for generations have developed their cultures and societies in balanced interaction with the highly complex yet vulnerable ecosystems of the rainforest have fundamental rights to these areas.
+They also have the strongest motivation to protect them.

-Legal recognition of the collective territorial and cultural rights of forest-based peoples and communities is crucial to the fulfilment of their human rights.
-It is also a major prerequisite for the long-term protection of the rainforest.
+Legal recognition of the collective territorial and cultural rights of forest-based peoples and communities is crucial to the fulfillment of their human rights.
+It is also a prerequisite for the long-term protection of the rainforest.

-Although secure tenure is not in itself a guarantee for sustainable resource use, we believe it provides the best foundation for working with people and communities to meet the challenge of combining development with the protection of biodiversity and the maintenance of the vitally important ecosystem services provided by the rainforest.
+Secure tenure is not in itself a guarantee for sustainable resource use.
+We do believe it provides the best foundation for working with people and communities to meet the challenge of combining development with the protection of biodiversity and the maintenance of the essential ecosystem services provided by the rainforest.